Track Your Home's Energy Usage with Home Assistant

 start: "{{ now().replace(hour=0, minute=0, second=0) }}"

 Visibility is good.
 Automation is where the real shift happens.
-Home Assistant’s energy sensors turn into triggers and conditions for automations that actively trim your use.
+Home Assistant’s energy sensors become triggers for rules that trim your use on their own.

-EV Charger Scheduler: Instead of charging on a fixed overnight schedule, kick off a charge when the grid price drops below a threshold.
+EV Charger Scheduler: Don’t charge on a fixed overnight schedule.
+Start a charge when the grid price drops below a set point.
 Use the Octopus Energy integration (UK) or Tibber (US/EU):

 automation: